thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ## Genetic and Molecular Foundations

-Dozens of genes associated with autism converge on synaptic formation, pruning, inhibition, and excitation balance.
+Dozens of genes associated with autism converge on synaptic formation, ongoing collateral development, pruning, inhibition, and excitation balance.
 I interpret these not as separate mechanisms but as contributors to the same distributed architecture.
-Each modifies the probability that neurons will form, maintain, or suppress collateral connections.
+Each modifies the probability that neurons will form, maintain, stabilize, or suppress collateral connections throughout development and beyond.

 | Functional Role | Example Genes | Circuit Effect |
 | --- | --- | --- |